 In that case, the immense numbers of the heavenly family will remain finite.
 And, since time will be infinite, eventually every member of the family will be well acquainted with each other.
 None will be strangers, unlike our present situation where nearly all are strangers to each other.

 After Adam and Eve sinned in the garden of Eden, they “hid themselves . . . amongst the trees of the garden.
 And the Lord God called unto Adam, and said unto him, Where art thou?”
 (Genesis 3:8-10).
 Ever since that time, God has been seeking ways to “dwell among” men who cannot live in His presence.
 He instructed Moses to build “a sanctuary; that [He might] dwell among them” (Exodus 25:8).
 But that “sanctuary” was just a pattern of the sanctuary in heaven, “the true tabernacle, which the Lord pitched and not man” (Hebrews 8:2).
 When Christ died, “the veil of the [earthly] temple was rent in twain from the top to the bottom” (Matthew 27:51; Mark 15:38; Luke 23:45) by the angel of God, signifying that the “most holy place of the earthly sanctuary is no longer sacred.”
-[11] Since that time, God’s people have been able approach him one-on-one in the heavenly sanctuary without the assistance of a human priest.
+[11] Since that time, God’s people have been able to approach him one-on-one in the heavenly sanctuary without the assistance of a human priest.
 In fact, “Christ may dwell in your hearts by faith” (Ephesians 3:17) and become “closer than a brother” (Proverbs 18:24) through the agency of the Holy Spirit, Jesus called the “Comforter,” (John 14:16, 26; 15:26; 16:7) who testifies of Jesus.

 But God has even greater plans in store.
 His object is to restore us to full fellowship, a literal dwelling with us, even as Adam had in the beginning, who, “in his innocence was granted communion, direct, free, and happy, with his Maker.”
 [12] Then, “the tabernacle of God [will be] with men, and he will [literally] dwell with them . . . and God himself shall [literally] be with them, and be their God.”